ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 - <a href="https://data.london.gov.uk/dataset/gla-grants-data" target="_blank">Greater London Authority</a>
 - <a href="https://data.hounslow.gov.uk/dataset/grants-to-the-vcse-sector" target="_blank">London Borough of Hounslow</a>
 - <a href="https://data.gov.uk/dataset/0a88d123-6f82-45f3-a89a-6a44e6e8bf89/stockport-local-fund" target="_blank">Stockport Metropolitan Borough Council</a>

-### Hosting your data using cloud storage
-For organisations without a website (or web hosting), an alternative solution is to share the data through accessible and popular file sharing services ie. cloud storage.

-Please see our <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/cloud-hosting/" target="_blank">step by step guide</a> on how to use Google Drive and Dropbox sharing services to host 360Giving data.

-### Include open licensing information into your 360Giving data file
-If you can upload the 360Giving file into the backend of your website but cannot add the license text to a public page – in the short or longer term – you can include the open license information within the file itself using the Metadata sheet (or Package Schema if you are using JSON file format to publish).

-Please see our [guidance about metadata](https://standard.threesixtygiving.org/en/new-docs-style/prepare-data/#including-metadata-in-your-360giving-file) for further information.

 ## Register your file with 360Giving
 Once your 360Giving data file is published, the final step is to let us know so we can add a link to the file from the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry.</a>